coderitual/place/README.md

 ## Modern libraries

-It also uses modern libraries for core things:
+Application uses modern libraries for the core things:
 - `Reach Router`
 - `Styled Components` -> CSS in JS
 - `React Spring` -> Animations

+Each library is picked carefully based on application needs to satisfy real world requirements but nothing more.
+Feel free to replace them with an alternatives if you feel you need it.

 ## Legal
 MIT License Copyright © 2018-present, Mike Skowronek